isc-projects/bind9/doc/arm/platforms.rst

-In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, the ``libuv`` asynchronous I/O library, and the OpenSSL cryptography library.
+In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, and the :ref:`required libraries <build_dependencies>`.

 The following C11 features are used in BIND 9: